 What time is Britain's Got Talent on?

-Britain's Got Talent continues at 8pm on ITV.
+The final Britain's Got Talent adudtions air at 8pm on ITV.

 Britain's Got More Talent follows on ITV2, hosted for the 11th year in a row by Stephen Mulhern.

 You're too late for the 2017 series.
 Applications closed at the end of 2016.
 However, there's plenty of time to get your act together for series 12 in 2018.

 The Britain's Got Talent judges' auditions began in January in Blackpool - before travelling on to London, Birmingham and Manchester.

 The best acts go through to a week of live shows, with the winner appearing at the Royal Variety Performance in December.

 Who are the judges on Britain’s Got Talent 2017?